karthikm15/Personality-Classifier/README.md

 # Personality-Classifier

-This personality classifier project uses a combination of machine learning algorithms and a careful selection of facial features to precisely determine the personality of a person.
+This personality classifier project mainly uses a combination of machine learning algorithms and a careful selection of facial features to precisely determine the personality of a person.

 # Prerequisites